Document management software can help your mortgage business get documents from clients on time in the right format.

 Mortgage aggregators are effectively middlemen between lenders and mortgage brokers, and help you not only get better loans for your clients through their lending panels, but can provide all the things you’ll need to grow your business, from marketing to IT systems to regulatory advice.

 Choose the right one for your business, and they’ll help boost your volume and profits (and help you keep your sanity).

 There are a lot of aggregators out there that you could partner with.
-Here are a few things you should be looking for to ensure your aggregator aligns with your business plan.
+Here are four things you should be looking for to ensure your aggregator aligns with your business plan.

 If you want to grow your business, you have to be willing to learn and adapt since new client expectations, financial regulations, marketing tactics, and technologies are changing the way the industry works.